mxk/windows-secure-group-policy/README.md

-Windows 10 and Server 2016 Secure Baseline GPO
+Windows 10 and Server 2019 Secure Baseline GPO
 ==============================================

-This GPO contains security settings and administrative policies that should apply by default to all domain and standalone (via Local Computer Policy) Windows 10 and Server 2016 computers.
-These settings aim to provide maximum privacy, security, and performance (in that order), with minimum network communication.
+This is a baseline group policy for domain and standalone Windows 10 and Server 2016/2019 computers that aims to provide maximum privacy, security, and performance, in that order.
 Security features that send data to Microsoft, such as SmartScreen, are disabled.
-The following network traffic is allowed, everything else should be blocked:
+Some settings are only effective on the Enterprise edition.
+The following network traffic is allowed:

 * Network Connectivity Status Indicator (NCSI) tests (see Notes below).
 * Windows updates.